dotoroart/cards/README.md

 ## *Cards*

+#### *Invoking*
+- When you play a card on to the field you *invoke* it.
+- You may invoke any type of card during your turn.
+- You must first pay the cost of a card to invoke it.

 #### *Abilities*

-- All cards are considered spells
-- Abilities on the card activate when they enter the field.
+- The abilities on a card activate when are invoked on to the field.
--
-#### *Casting*

-- You may cast any type of spell from your hand during your turn.
-- There are requirements for a card to be casted.

-#### *Instant*
+#### *Instants*

+- Some cards are considered *Instants*
-- A card that can be played in response to opponents.
+- These can be invoked during an opponent's turn.

 #### *Tapping*

-- A *tapped* card is indicated by turning it on it's side.
+- A *tapped* card is indicated by being turned on it's side.
-- A card can only be tapped if it's not been tapped already.
+- A card can only be *tapped* if it's not already.
 - You untap all your cards at the beginning of your turn.

+#### *Breed*

+- Cards are typically of a Breed, written on the category bar.
+- The purpose of this is for identifying which can be used with each other.

 #### *Color*

 - Cards may be of one of 6 Colors.
-- They represent different groups of Creatures:
+- They represent the different families of Breeds:
-  - Red : Hooved
+  - Red : Hooves
   - Green : Scales
   - Blue : Aquatic
-  - Yellow : Pawed
+  - Yellow : Paws
   - Purple : Avian
   - Colorless: Human

-#### *Breed*

-- Cards are typically of some kind of Breed, written on the category bar.
-- The purpose of this is for identifying cards that can be used with each other.

 ---

 ### *Character ![Head](assets/images/Icon_Head.png)*

+#### *Creature*

+- A Character is a Creature

 #### *Calling*

-- A Character is a Creature.
 - When you play a Creature you *call them* onto the field.

 #### *Tapping*